 We have a strong vision for how drone technology can be used to protect communities and their precious wild places, through fire mitigation and management strategies using wide-scale automated detection, front-line fire support and even autonomous fire-bombing aircraft.
 Our vision is to develop front line initiatives, managed locally, increasing effectiveness, and reducing risk to life.

 Launch Project: WIRES

-Our first initiative will be working in collaboration with WIRES, Australia’s largest wildlife rescue organisation, to identify what sectors of their front line work we can embolden and fast-track using the Alliance’s expertise and solutions.
+The Alliance’s first initiative was to work in collaboration with WIRES, Australia’s largest wildlife rescue organisation, to identify what sectors of their front line work we could embolden and fast-track using the Alliance’s expertise and solutions.

 We’re delighted to support WIRES in helping our precious wildlife.
 Together with the Ripper Group – we’re bringing technology from the beach to the bush, to survey our environment, rescue injured wildlife and provide important intel on the state of their habitats.
 It is a fantastic example of organisations coming together and thinking outside the square to help some of our wildlife to recover.

 Ross Miller, CEO of Bushfire Recovery at Westpac Group

 Our work included the recovery of native wildlife through the deployment of drones, fact-finding missions with visual and digital assessments of effected areas, research into known populations to try to assess the devastation and identify any wildlife that may still be caught in the area.
 Viability research is planned to evaluate using drones as a possible rapid first response to dropping food and water into areas to support surviving wildlife affected by the fires where natural resources have been destroyed.